isabella232/docs-13/docs/getting-started/Setting_up_the_project.md

 ### Post Model

-First we will take care of the Blog `Post` Model.
+First, we will take care of the Blog `Post` Model.
 Click `Add Content Model` on the top right.
-Enter `Post` as display name, the API ID will be field in automatically.
-The display name will be the model name shown in GraphCMS, while the API ID is the name shown via the GraphQL API.
+Enter `Post` as display name, the API ID will be filled in automatically.
+The display name will be the model name shown in the GraphCMS UI, while the API ID is the name in the GraphQL API.
 If you want to you can set a description and hit `Save`.

-After the Model is created we can get to the fields.
+After the Model is created, we can continue creating the fields.
 We will go through the creation of some fields together and have you create the rest.

 Let's start with our Post `Title`: Hit `Add Field` right under your model and select the type `Text`.
 Since our title is not really long we will choose `Single Line`.
 Now we enter `Title` as Display Name - the API ID will be filled in automatically again.
 There's no other configuration we need to do so we just hit `Next` two times.